John Savage (baseball): UCLA

 Savage has served as UCLA's head baseball coach since the summer of 2004.
 Savage guided UCLA to its first and only NCAA Championship in baseball in June 2013.
 While at UCLA, Savage has recorded the most postseason victories of any head coach in program history.
 In addition, he has seen 30 of his former UCLA players advance to Major League Baseball (since 2005).

 Savage has become one of six college baseball head coaches to have won the College World Series (2013), produced the No. 1 overall selection in the MLB Draft (Gerrit Cole in 2011) and coached the winner of the annual Golden Spikes Award (Trevor Bauer in 2011).
+In fact, Savage has produced two of the No. 1 overall MLB Draft selections with Cole in 2011 and Roch Cholowsky in 2026.

-The Bruins' 2019 squad had 13 MLB Draft selections, the largest single-year total of any baseball team in program history.
+Savage's career at UCLA began in the summer of 2004.
+Two years in, he had UCLA in the postseason.
+Bolstered by an exceptional incoming class in the fall of 2005, the Bruins advanced to the NCAA Malibu Regional (at Pepperdine) in 2006.
+UCLA's strong 2006 season came on the heels of a challenging 15-41 campaign in 2005.
+The Bruins' 2006 squad went 33-25.

-Savage helped take UCLA to the postseason in 2006, his second year with the program.
-After the Bruins went 15-41 in 2005, they posted a 33-25 overall record in 2006, advancing to the NCAA Malibu Regional, where they went 1-2 with an opening game victory over UC Irvine.
-In 2007, his third year at UCLA, Savage steered the Bruins to their first NCAA Super Regional appearance since 2000.
-The Bruins went 33-28 overall, securing a No. 2 seed in NCAA Regional action at Long Beach State.
+In 2007, Savage's third year at UCLA, the Bruins earned their first NCAA Super Regional appearance since 2000.
+UCLA posted a 33-28 overall record and secured the No. 2 seed in NCAA Regional action at Long Beach State.
 UCLA's team swept the Long Beach Regional with wins over Pepperdine, Illinois-Chicago and Long Beach State, but lost the Super Regional to Cal State Fullerton.
+The Bruins used just three pitches in three wins at the Long Beach Regional (Tyson Brummett, Gavin Brooks and Tim Murphy).

 UCLA's 2008 squad advanced to the NCAA tournament, marking the first time in program history that the Bruins had earned three consecutive trips to the NCAA tournament.
 The Bruins were ranked No. 1 in the preseason Baseball America poll that year.
 During the regular season, UCLA played 18 games against teams ranked in Baseball America's weekly top-25 poll.
 Savage helped lead the Bruins to series victories in three of the team's four Pac-10 road series.

 In 2010, Savage's team advanced to the College World Series by defeating the defending National Champion LSU Tigers in the Los Angeles Regional and the Cal State Fullerton Titans in the Los Angeles Super Regional.
 The Bruins finished the season in second place, losing two games to the South Carolina Gamecocks in the Championship Series.
 He was named the National Coach of the Year by CollegeBaseballInsider.com in 2010.
 He was also named 2010 NCAA Division I Western Regional Coach of the Year by the American Baseball Coaches Association (ABCA).